jacobkearin/verilog_automated_TB_test/README.md

 example of automated testbench using raw txt file as simulation test vectors

-use test_vectors.v file as primary source file
+use test_vectors.v file as primary verilog source file

 use testvectors.txt file as simulation source file